 I’d like to be more like Wikswo, who says that her “interactions with hostile audiences have been instrumental in [her] growth as an artist.”
 But I don’t know if I have it in me to mentally and emotionally turn received negativity (as opposed to true criticism, which can, of course, be immensely helpful) into artistic strength.

 So (he said, well aware of the irony), what do you think?
 Do you respond to comments on your work?
-Should writers be more open to online “conversations”?subscribe to Ploughshares?
+Should writers be more open to online “conversations”?Might we be so bold as to suggest that you subscribe to Ploughshares?